Designing an effective coaching programme is complex, and there are lots of hurdles to overcome.

 Step 2: Develop the quality of drop-in feedback by providing training on how to suggest action steps

 Throughout the year, we provided on-going training to develop the quality of drop-in feedback.
 In January, once drop-ins were fairly established, we wanted staff to begin leaving each other more developmental feedback.
-We asked staff to focus on specific teaching techniques such as warm-strict and pose-pause-name questioning, covered in our January INSET and PD sessions.
+We asked staff to focus on specific teaching techniques such as warm-strict and pose-pause-name questioning, covered in our January INSET and professional development sessions.
 We also teamed this with regular refresher training on cognitive science, based on high-quality research.

 We watched videos of volunteer teachers modelling these techniques, and trained staff on how to identify the highest-leverage action step that would increase impact on learning.
 Our scaffolding gave staff a common language for providing precise feedback, and the narrow focus developed their confidence with writing effective developmental action steps.